dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ```

 `HandleMemory` is used to store *direct* pointers into the heap, all entries are automatically part of the root set.
-`Rooted<Obj>` is a pointer to an entry in the handle memory and therefore the *indirect* pointer.
+`Rooted<Obj>` is a pointer to an entry in the handle memory and therefore an *indirect* pointer.
-The function `root` stores the *direct* pointer in `HandleMemory` and returns an indirect pointer for it.
+The function `root` stores the *direct* pointer it gets from the object allocation in `HandleMemory` and returns an indirect pointer for this entry.
 This solves heap references from local variables in native code into the heap.
-`HandleMemory` is cleaned up when the native code returns to the Dora code.
+`HandleMemory` is cleaned up when the native code returns to Dora code.
 This makes it invalid to retain these indirect pointers by storing it in some global variable.
+If I should need have a need for this later, I would need to add some kind of *global references*.

-Actually the whole integration between the GC or the JIT and native code is quite interesting.
+Actually the whole integration between the GC or JIT and native code is quite interesting.
 Right now I am working again to improve the GC.
 My first goal here is to write a generational GC called *Swiper*.
 This should make GC pauses way shorter than with the current Copy GC.
 I also have other improvements in mind: incremental marking, Thread-Local Allocation Buffer, etc.

-### Benchmark
+### Benchmarks
 I can't stop writing this blog without showing some benchmark results.
-There are two microbenchmarks Dora could run from the [Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/): [fannkuch-redux](https://github.com/dinfuehr/dora/tree/master/bench/fannkuchredux) and [binarytrees](https://github.com/dinfuehr/dora/tree/master/bench/binarytrees).
+There are at least two microbenchmarks Dora is able to run right now from the [Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/): [fannkuch-redux](https://github.com/dinfuehr/dora/tree/master/bench/fannkuchredux) and [binarytrees](https://github.com/dinfuehr/dora/tree/master/bench/binarytrees).
 I chose the fastest single-threaded Java implementation (dora does not support multi-threading yet) of these benchmarks and translated them to Dora.

 ![Benchmark results](/images/dora-bench-game.png)

-For `fannkuch-redux` Dora is only 3.5 times (40s to 138s) slower than the Java equivalent running on OpenJDK (version 1.8.0_112), the benchmark results for `binarytrees` are worse: Dora is 14x slower (55s instead of 4s).
+For `fannkuch-redux` Dora is about 4.7 times (47s to 224s) slower than the Java equivalent running on OpenJDK (version 1.8.0_144), the benchmark results for `binarytrees` are worse: Dora is 7.2x slower (36s instead of 5s).
 This is easily explained: `binarytrees` stresses the GC and the current implementation isn't really the most efficient.
 We will later look into this benchmark in more detail.

 Nevertheless I am satisfied with these numbers.
-Neither did I cheat nor am I expecting these numbers to get worse when adding more features.
+Neither did I cheat nor am I expecting these numbers to get significantly worse when adding more features.

-It should be clear but just to make sure: Please don't draw any conclusions on Rust's performance from these benchmarks.
+It should be clear but just to make sure: Please don't draw any conclusions on Rusts performance from these benchmarks.
-All time is spent in the generated machine-code, Dora is at fault not Rust.
+All time is spent in the generated machine-code, the code generator for Dora is at fault not Rust.

-### binarytrees
+### Dora with perf
 We can look deeper into the `binarytrees` benchmark and run the program with [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 perf can record stacktraces using sampling.
 Thanks to [Brendan Gregg](http://www.brendangregg.com/) we can create [flame graphs](https://github.com/brendangregg/FlameGraph) as interactive SVGs from the collected stacktraces, which is pretty cool: